-Session Exist Remote storage cannot be used over the target network interface as another network interface on the same SPARC M10 chassis is already connected to the remote storage.
+Unavailable Remote storage cannot be used due to network disorder or interface as another network interface on the same SPARC M10 chassis is already connected to the remote storage.
 For example, if bb#00-lan#0 is already connected to the remote storage, an attempt to connect bb#00-lan#1 to the network storage will result in the "Session Exist" status being output.